python/cpython/Doc/library/statistics.rst

    Calculates covariance of two variables *x* and *y*.
 Covariance is a measure of the joint variability of two variables.

-   Raises :exc:`StatisticsError` if both variables have same number of data points, or if any of the variables has less then two data points.
+   Raises :exc:`StatisticsError` if both variables have different number of data points, or if any of the variables has less then two data points.

    Examples: